Modern YEAR TWENTY-TWO (Part 3)

 –Batman #700

 Late November.
 This one-shot takes place right here (out of order) because it occurs on the anniversary of Bruce’s parents’ deaths.
 Batman and Robin investigate the apparent murder of Professor Carter Nichols, who has been a reclusive hermit for the past thirteen years.
 Nichols is found dead in his lab with a laser bore hole in his chest and the room locked from the inside.
 Oddly, Dick notes, Nichols appears to be older than he should be.
 After a night of fighting the Mutant Gang, meeting with Lone-Eye Lincoln, and shutting down Hatman’s crime memorabilia auction, Damian notes how the Nichols murder still hasn’t been solved.
 Dick tells Damian it was a suicide.
 We then get a flash-forward to Damian as Batman fifteen years in the future!
 (This, flash-forward, if canon, has to feature either a clone of Damian or the resurrected original, since he will die during Batman Inc Vol. 2.)
 In this “666 future” scene, after fighting Max Roboto, Damian tracks a kidnapped child to Nichol’s old lab, where he confronts the new Two-Face.
 After Damian defeats Two-Face and saves the Joker Venom-injected toddler, Nichols (from 2010) shows up in 2025 and kills his older self, sending his corpse back in time to 2010.
 Thus, the body Dick and Damian found at the beginning of our tale was actually an older Nichols from the future.
 In a bizarre way, it was suicide!
 Meanwhile, in 2025 Nichols escapes, thus becoming newly rejuvenated and free to surf the timestream!
 Damian then gives an antidote serum to the rescued toddler, who just happens to be Terry McGinnis (who will grow up to be Batman Beyond!), thus linking Batman Beyond to the main Earth-0 Batman canon.
 (Yes, there is an alternate Batman Beyond on Earth-12.)
 But that’s not all Grant Morrison shows us.
 Let’s go forward another 20 to 25 years or so.
 McGinnis is indeed Batman Beyond, and his mentor is Damian!
 (Although, it is highly possible that this might be a second Damian clone.)
 But that’s not all.
 In the year 3000, Brane Taylor is a gun-toting Batman that fights in a dystopian world.
-(Brane Taylor comes directly from Golden Age stories originally told in Batman #26-27.)
+(Brane’s dystopia originally comes from Batman #26.
+Notably, some comic book historians believe there are two Branes, this one from Batman #26, and another originally from Batman #67 and Detective Comics #216.
+The idea of two separate Branes was already debatable in the Golden Age, so it holds little merit here in the Modern Age.)
 And next, we see Batman of the 853rd Century, along with his sidekick, Robin the Toy Wonder.
-The faces will always change, but Batman will never die![2]
+The faces will always change, but Batman will never die!
+For more detailed information regarding the future scenes depicted in this issue, please see the Welcome to the Future section of the Modern Age.

 –NOTE: In Justice League: Cry for Justice #5-7.
 Late November.
 The JLA mobilizes when Roy Harper’s arm is violently severed off by Prometheus.
 Prometheus is captured, but he still threatens several American cities with the threat of destruction by preset bombs.
 The JLA votes on whether or not to negotiate with the villain, resulting in his release.
 The vile Prometheus, according to the terms of his release, spares every city from destruction except for one.
 Prometheus (along with Electrocutioner) detonates a teleportation bomb that causes a seismic quake in Star City, killing over 80 thousand people, including Roy’s young daughter, Lian Harper.
 Defeated, the JLA is left in shambles, on the brink of dissolution.
 The Epilogue to Justice League: Cry for Justice #7, which is very important, will take place a bit later (as part of the “Rise and Fall” arc).